smallstep_full_white

 • .Insecure.CR.EmailAddresses: The Email Address SANs provided in the CSR

-• .Insecure.CR.Subject.CommonName: The Common Name (CN) provided in the CSR's subject
+• .Insecure.CR.Subject.CommonName: The Common Name (CN) from the CSR subject

-• .Insecure.CR.Subject.ExtraNames: The Extra Names provided in the CSR subject.
+• .Insecure.CR.Subject.ExtraNames: The Extra Names from the CSR subject.
 This is an array of all subject distinguished names (DNs) in the CSR.
 Each contains an OID (type) and a value (value).

 • .Insecure.CR.PublicKey: The public key provided in the certificate request.
 You can check the request's key type with a conditional, like {{- if typeIs "*rsa.PublicKey" .Insecure.CR.PublicKey }}.
 You can check the request's key size with a conditional, like {{- if lt .Insecure.CR.PublicKey.Size 384 }}.